Samsung Keyboard AI Features After 2026: What's Free, What's Not?

 Business and enterprise users will have additional privacy controls and data handling options.
 Organizations that need to comply with strict privacy regulations will have more granular control over data usage.

 Privacy is a huge consideration when it comes to keyboards, since they literally see everything you type.
-Samsung seems to be taking this seriously, but as with any AI service, there are always trade-offs between functionality and privacy.
+Samsung has taken this seriously throughout 2026, earning generally positive privacy reviews from security researchers.
+However, as with any AI service, there are always trade-offs between functionality and privacy.
 Make sure you understand these trade-offs before deciding whether to use the premium features.
+The good news is that Samsung's transparency has improved significantly compared to a year ago.

 Conclusion

-Samsung's move to start charging for some AI keyboard features after 2025 isn't super surprising, tbh.
-As AI gets more advanced and expensive to develop, companies are lookin' for ways to recoup their investments.
-The good news is that the core keyboard functions we all rely on daily will stay free, and Samsung's offering a pretty generous transition period for existing users.
+Samsung's move to start charging for some AI keyboard features in 2026 wasn't super surprising, tbh.
+As AI gets more advanced and expensive to develop, companies need to find ways to recoup their investments.
+The good news is that the core keyboard functions we all rely on daily have stayed free, and Samsung offered a generous transition period that's still benefiting many users.

-For most casual users, the free tier will probably be enough.
-But if you write a lot on your phone for work or school, you might find the subscription worth it.
-And if you don't wanna pay, there are plenty of good alternatives out there, including AI-powered keyboards from other companies.
+For most casual users, the free tier is proving to be enough.
+But if you write a lot on your phone for work or school, you might find the subscription worth it—many professional users do.
+And if you don't wanna pay, there are plenty of excellent alternatives out there, including AI-powered keyboards from other companies that have stepped up their game in response to Samsung's moves.

-The most important thing is to stay informed about what's changing and when.
-Samsung has promised to provide plenty of notice before making any changes, so you'll have time to decide what's best for your needs.
-Whether you choose to subscribe, stick with the free features, or switch to an alternative, make sure you're making an informed choice that works for your specific situation.
+The most important thing is staying informed about what's available and what works for your needs.
+Samsung has been responsive to user feedback throughout 2026, adjusting their approach and adding features based on real-world usage.
+Whether you choose to subscribe, stick with the free features, or switch to an alternative, make sure you're making an informed choice that works for your specific situation and budget.

-What do you think about these changes?
-Are you willing to pay for advanced AI writing features, or will you stick with the basics?
-Share your thoughts!
+What do you think about these changes now that we're living with them?
+Are you paying for advanced AI writing features, or are you sticking with the basics?
+Share your thoughts and experiences!